 Moving Average Formulas and Strategy Guide: http://www.zaner.com/offers/?page=3&ap=mmckinne

-Since, I am now bullish on this market there could be several ways to play this market with options and one could be to buy straight call options in a 3 to 1 ratio with a put for a hedge or “insurance” in case I am wrong and the market rallies.
-Another potential play could be to sell naked options or option spreads again with protection maybe in the form of a futures contract or with other option plays.
+Since, I am now bearish in the long term on this market there could be several ways to play this market with options and one could be to buy straight put options or bear put spreads in a 3 to 1 ratio with a call for a hedge or “insurance” in case the trend changes on a dime and the market rallies.
+Another potential play could be to sell naked options or option spreads and collect premium, again maybe with protection in the form of a futures contract or with other option strategies.
 Remember, when you sell naked options you have unlimited risk and should have a “well funded” account of risk capital.
-For exact details on months, expiration dates, strike prices, and number of positions feel free to contact me. firstname.lastname@example.org
+For exact details on months, expiration dates, strike prices, risk and number of positions feel free to contact me at firstname.lastname@example.org.

 25 Option Strategies: http://www.zaner.com/offers/?page=11&ap=mmckinne